alexpaul/Objective-C-Primer/ClassExample/README.md

 # ClassExample

-Illustrates the class (object) implementation in Objective-C. There are two files per object.
+Illustrates the class (object) implementation in Objective-C. For each object e.g a ViewController, APIClient etc the convention is to create two separate files, a header file and an implementation file.
 The header file illustrates the template for methods, initializers.
 The implementation file defines the body for the methods, initializers.